mhariat/MicroNet/Training/README.md

 You may notice an argument named *aug*.
 It allows you to choose which data augmentation policy you want to use.

 As said earlier, the policy use here was given by the authors and **obtained using only CIFAR-100**.
-You may want to change the batch size according to your computational ressources.
+You may want to change the batch size according to your computational resources.

 The checkpoint weights are regularly saved (every 10 epochs) and put in the directory */app/results/checkpoints*.